 How Many Skin Layers are There?

-At some point we all want to care for our skin, for a wide variety of reasons.
-Maybe we’re effected by the seasonal changes, or perhaps we are experiencing some life changes, hormonal changes, or health issues.
+At some point, we all want to care for our skin, for a wide variety of reasons.
+Things that can bring on a desire for a better skin care plan: prevention of the signs of aging, hormonal changes, changes in climate or the seasons, or some other health related issue.
 Any and all of these things can directly effect the condition of our skin.

 Our Skin Has 3 Main Layers

 How many skin layers are there?
 We have 3 main layers of skin, and those are made up of a few different sub layers, which is why some people specify that we have 7 layers of skin.
 The 3 main layers are what we’ll go over here, and also add the information on the sub layers.

 EPIDERMIS.
 The epidermis of the skin is the part that you see, the top layer, and is actually made up of 5 sub layers.
 It is not the thickest layer, and it can become thinner as we age.
 Our epidermis is designed to consistently shed layers, growing new layers during this process.
 Your epidermis includes your pores, which allows that top layer to breathe and absorb topical ingredients to help supplement the lower layers and overall health of the skin.
 Lifestyle choices and health conditions can affect the condition of the epidermis and can affect hair growth.

 Our epidermis is susceptible to exterior factors, like allergens, sun, pollution, bacteria and irritations.
 Fortunately, the skin is wonderfully designed to handle most of these factors quite well, and with a little care and protection, we can maintain a healthy epidermis most of the time.